 - Action 5.2 (Parent Teacher Home Visits): Budgeted Expenditures were projected at \$425,779 and Estimated Actual Expenditures are projected at \$521,474.
 The PTHV program was able to advocate for additional funding to fill the additional demand for staff and family participation. - Action 5.4 (Fingerprinting for Volunteers): Budgeted Expenditures were projected at \$30,000 and Estimated Actual Expenditures are projected at \$0.
 This action was among those significantly impacted by the COVID-19 context.
-With concerns about COVID safety and access to campuses limited for significant periods of the year, the estimated actuals are projected to be minimal.
+With concerns about COVID safety and access to campuses limited for significant periods of the year, the estimated actuals are projected to fall significantly short of the budgeted amount.